 - Make sure your frosting is room temperature.
 If it’s cold, it won’t spread well and will tear your cake.

 - Your cake MUST be cooled completely.
 I like to bake mine the night before or morning of.
-Sometimes I’ll brush it with simple syrup and wrap in plastic wrap to keep it moist until I’m ready to use.

 - Put a ton of frosting right on top and spread to the edges.
 Slowly work from the top center of your cake to the edges.